Berenberg lifts Kosmos Energy Ltd. [KOS] price estimate. Who else is bullish?

 Earnings Release: Monday, November 08, 2021, pre-UK market open via Business Wire, Regulatory News Service, and the Company’s website at www.kosmosenergy.com.

+It opened the trading session at $3.95, the shares rose to $3.95 and dropped to $3.755, the range by which the price of stock traded the whole day.
+The daily chart for KOS points out that the company has recorded 30.58% gains over the past six months.
+However, it is still -287.76% lower than its most recent low trading price.

-Compared to the average trading volume of 7.11M shares, KOS reached a trading volume of 7535965 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 7.47M shares, KOS reached to a volume of 6382110 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for KOS shares is $5.72 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on KOS stock is a recommendation set at 2.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.